 Management conducted an assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2015, based on the framework in "2013 Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), commonly referred to as the "2013 Framework."
-As allowed for by the SEC under the current year acquisition scope exception, management's assessment of the effectiveness of the internal control over financial reporting excludes the evaluation of the internal controls over financial reporting of the Healthcare Financial Services business of General Electric Capital Corporation, which was acquired on December 1, 2015.
+As allowed for by the SEC under the current year acquisition scope exception, management's assessment of the effectiveness of the internal control over financial reporting or the internal control over financial reporting of the Healthcare Financial Services business of General Electric Capital Corporation, which was acquired on December 1, 2015.
 As part of this acquisition, we recorded approximately \$9.2 billion in assets, including \$8.3 billion of loans.